Optimal Transport and Skorokhod Embedding: Introduction

 The solutions to \eqref{SkoSol} have their origins in many different branches of probability theory, and in many cases, the original derivation of the embedding occurred separately from the proof of the corresponding optimality properties.
-Moreover, the optimality of a given construction is often not entirely obvious; for example, the optimality property of the Root embedding was first conjectured by Kiefer \cite{Ki72} and subsequently established by Rost \cite{Ro76}.
+Moreover, the optimality of a given construction is often not immediate; for example, the optimality property of the Root embedding was first conjectured by Kiefer \cite{Ki72} and subsequently established by Rost \cite{Ro76}.

-In contrast to existing work, our starting point will be the optimization problem \eqref{IntPri} and we seek a systematic method to construct the minimizer for a given functional $\gamma$.
-To develop a general theory for this optimization problem we interpret stopping times in terms of a transport plan from the Wiener space $(C(\R_+),\W)$ to the target measure $\mu$, i.e.\ we want to think of a stopping time $\tau$ as transporting the mass of a trajectory $(B_t(\omega))_{t \in \R_+}$ to the point $B_{\tau(\omega)}(\omega)\in\R.$ Note that this is \emph{not a coupling} between $\W$ and $\mu$ in the usual sense and one cannot directly apply optimal transport theory.
-Instead we develop an analogous theory, which in particular needs to account for the adaptedness properties of stopping times.
-To this end, it is necessary to combine ideas and results from optimal transportation with concepts and techniques from stochastic analysis.
+In contrast to existing work, we will start with the optimization problem \eqref{IntPri} and we seek a systematic method to determine the minimizer for a given function $\gamma$.
+To develop a general theory for this optimization problem we interpret stopping times in terms of a transport plan from the Wiener space $(\CRo,\W)$ to the target measure $\mu$, i.e.\ we want to think of a stopping time $\tau$ as transporting the mass of a trajectory $(B_t(\omega))_{t \in \R_+}$ to the point $B_{\tau(\omega)}(\omega)\in\R.$ Note that this is \emph{not a coupling} between $\W$ and $\mu$ in the usual sense and one cannot directly apply optimal transport theory.
+Nevertheless the transport perspective provides a powerful intuition that guides us to develop an analogous theory, which in particular accounts for the adaptedness properties of stopping times.
+To this end, it is necessary to combine ideas and results from optimal transport with concepts and techniques from stochastic analysis.

-As in optimal transport, it is crucial to consider \eqref{IntPri} in a suitably relaxed form, i.e.\ in \eqref{IntPri} we will optimize over \emph{randomized stopping times} (see Theorem~\ref{thm:equiv RST} below).
-These can be viewed as usual stopping times on a possibly enlarged probability space but in our context it is more natural to interpret them as ``Kantorovich-type'' stopping times, i.e.\ stopping times which terminate a given path not at a single deterministic time instance but according to a distribution.
+As in optimal transport, it is crucial to consider \eqref{IntPri} in a suitably relaxed form, i.e.\ in \eqref{IntPri} we will optimize over \emph{randomized stopping times} (see Definition~\ref{def:RST} below).
+These can be viewed as usual stopping times on a possibly enlarged probability space but in our context it is more natural to interpret them as stopping times of `Kantorovich-type' (in the sense of optimal transport), i.e.\ stopping times which terminate a given path not at a single deterministic time instance but according to a distribution.